Richard Walker (angler): Walker's British record fish

+Walker at one time held the British record for the largest ever Rainbow trout (Onchorhynchus mykiss), caught in Great Britain at the time, which was a fine 18lb 4oz specimen caught at Avington Trout Fisheries on 2nd April 1976.
+Although not recognised by the BRFC, because Walker never made a claim, the record stood for one year before being beaten with a fish of 18lb 7oz caught by Alan Pearson at the same venue in April 1977.

 Fly fishing

 Walker was also an innovative fly angler fishing chalk streams, small stillwaters and reservoirs.
 With the opening of Grafham Water in 1966 Walker concentrated his efforts in addressing the new problems faced at what was at that time the largest man-made stillwater in England.
 As a result, he was instrumental in the design of many reservoir fly patterns including Walker's Midge Pupa, the Chomper, Longhorns, Mayfly Nymph, Red Sedge, Dambuster, Polystickle, Mrs Palmer, and Sweeney Todd.
 In August 1969 he began a series of regular monthly articles in Trout & Salmon on new fly patterns entitled Modern Fly Dressings which were subsequently collated into Fly Dressing Innovations and Dick Walker's Modern Fly Dressings.
 His later years, which were marred by ill health, were spent fishing smaller stillwaters.